 Silymarin can help protect the liver from toxins such as alcohol, acetaminophen, and other chemicals.
 In a study conducted on rats, silymarin was found to reduce liver damage caused by alcohol [3].
 Another study found that silymarin protected the liver from acetaminophen toxicity by reducing oxidative stress [4].

-Silymarin can contribute to more efficient liver function by reducing inflammation and oxidative stress.
 In a study conducted on patients with liver disease, silymarin was found to improve liver function and reduce liver damage [5].
 It also supports liver regeneration by stimulating the production of new liver cells [6].

 Alpha Lipoic Acid (ALA)